cyberbotics/webots/docs/guide/web-simulation.md

 In order to make the web simulation work properly from the outside world, you have two possibilities:
 1. Configure your web server, `session_server.py` and `simulation_server.py` to perform port rewrite.
-Requests arriving to the web server will be redirected to the local network, e.g., `wss://webserver.com/2000/client` &rarr; `ws://webserver.com:2000/client` and `https://webserver.com/2000/monitor` &rarr; `http://webserver.com:2000/monitor`.
+Requests arriving to the web server will be redirected to the local network such as `wss://webserver.com/2000/client` &rarr; `ws://webserver.com:2000/client` and `https://webserver.com/2000/monitor` &rarr; `http://webserver.com:2000/monitor`.
 You just need to have port 443 open in your local firewall for incoming connections.